zlataovce/takenaka/README.md

 This option allows you to select a subset of defined namespaces (`--namespace` choices or its default), which will be used for ancestry computation.
 This option is more advanced and most users won't need to use it, the default suffices for most cases.

-By default, the `mojang, spigot, searge, intermediary, hashed` namespaces are used, minus ones that haven't been defined (`--namespace` choices or its default).
+By default, the `mojang, spigot, searge, intermediary` namespaces are used, minus ones that haven't been defined (`--namespace` choices or its default).

 #### `--javadoc` option